JuliaML/MLDataPattern.jl/docs/index.rst

 conveniently for data containers.
 In fact, they are more than "just" data iterators; they are proper vectors.
 As such, they also serve as a tool to "view" a data container from a specific
-aspect: As a sequence of observations, or a sequences of batches.
+aspect: As a vector of observations, or a vector of batches.
 Thus these views know how many observations they contain, and how to query specific parts of the data.

+Furthermore, we also provide a convenient way to partition a long sequence of data (e.g. some text or time-series) into a vector of smaller sequences.
+This is done using a sliding window approach that supports custom strides and even a self-labeling function.
+What that means, and how that works will be discussed in the next section.

 .. toctree::
    :maxdepth: 2